 Effective time management is a professional requirement.
 All work-paper, projects, reports-are required to be on time (before class begins) as stated on syllabus or as noted in class.
-Late work will not be accepted and will result in a zero.
+Late work will not be accepted after 3 days and will result in a zero.
+Each day that the assignment is late is 10 points off the assignment until the 3 day point.
+It is important to remember that for each credit a student takes, independent work/homework/assignments is anticipated to take between 2-4 hours per credit.
+That means, if you are taking 15 credit hours during a given semester, you will be engaging in up to 60 (sixty) hours on your own.